zerodevx/svelte-toast/README.md

 </style>
 ```

-To apply CSS overrides to a particular Toast Item, emit the toast with options:
+To apply CSS overrides to a particular Toast Item (on a per-toast basis), emit the toast with options:

 ```js
 toast.push('Yo!', {